natvnu/Machine_Learning/README.md

 Technologies Used: python, pandas, matplotlib, scikit-learn, hdbscan, geopandas, contextily, shapely, plotly, seaborn, xgboost

-Installation: copy and run the code in Jupyter Notebooks or other Python editor of choice
+Installation: copy and run the code in Jupyter Notebooks or other Python editor of choice.
+Keep data files in the same folder.